silitics/rugpi/www/docs/advanced/raspberry-pi.md

 ### Raspberry Pi 5

-If you are using the quick-start template, please use the `tryboot` image.
-The `pi4` image is not compatible with Raspberry Pi 5 as it includes a bootloader update for Raspberry Pi 4 (see bellow).
 Updating the bootloader is not necessary for Raspberry Pi 5, as it already comes with the `tryboot` feature out-of-the-box.

 ### Raspberry Pi 4 and Compute Module 4